openlandmap/book/docs/012-compendium.md

 GLiM consists of over 1.25 million digital polygons with classified in three levels (a total of 42 rock-type classes).

 USGS, jointly with ESRI, have released in 2014 a **[Global Ecological Land Units map](https://www.esri.com/about/newsroom/insider/the-first-detailed-ecological-land-unitsmap-in-the-world/)** at 250-m resolution.
 This also includes a world layer of rock types.
-This data can be downloaded from the [USGS site](http://rmgsc.cr.usgs.gov/outgoing/ecosystems/Global/) or via [Zenodo](https://zenodo.org/doi/10.5281/zenodo.1447198).
+The data can be downloaded from the [USGS site](http://rmgsc.cr.usgs.gov/outgoing/ecosystems/Global/) or via [Zenodo](https://zenodo.org/doi/10.5281/zenodo.1447198).

-@fan2013global produced global maps of Groundwater Table Depth that has been systematically updated in 2022.
+@fan2013global produced global maps of **Groundwater Table Depth** that has been systematically updated in 2022.
 The modeled monthly water table depth can be [downloaded for each continent](http://thredds-gfnl.usc.es/thredds/catalog/GLOBALWTDFTP/catalog.html).
 @cuthbert2019global produced water table ratio and groundwater response times maps at 1-km resolution (available from [figshare](https://doi.org/10.6084/m9.figshare.7393304)).
 The International Groundwater Resources Assessment Centre (IGRAC) maintains the